 - a) This Plan encourages the creation of sufficient affordable and special needs housing to meet the current and future needs of the community.
 The majority of such housing would be created through new residential construction.
-To achieve this objective, Council should: - ensure that a minimum of 25 percent of all new housing in the City be affordable to low and moderate income households; - target the development of 1,000 rental units by 2025; - ensure sufficient lands are zoned for a variety of housing types including one unit dwellingssingle detached dwellings, semi-detached dwellings, townhouse dwellings, multi-unit dwellings, accessory dwelling units, boarding houses, and long-term care homes; - provide opportunities for development of small dwelling units in the City; - encourage developers to build and market portions of their developments for affordable and special needs housing;
+To achieve this objective, Council should: - ensure that a minimum of 25 percent of all new housing in the City be affordable to low and moderate income households; - target the development of 1,000 rental units by 2025; - ensure sufficient lands are zoned for a variety of housing types including one unit dwellings, multi-unit dwellings, accessory dwelling units, boarding houses, and long-term care homes; - provide opportunities for development of small dwelling units in the City; - encourage developers to build and market portions of their developments for affordable and special needs housing; - facilitate where appropriate conveyance of lands or units within housing developments to co-operative, private or non-profit housing corporations; - support and participate in programs of higher levels of government such as, but not limited to any applicable Housing and Homelessness Plans; - support the development of not-for-profit housing by not-for-profit organizations; - consider reducing parking requirements for affordable housing developments; - consider the use of surplus lands owned by the municipality for affordable housing; - provide financial incentives through a CIP, or other programs; - monitor the housing market, including the rental housing supply and vacancy rates, on an ongoing basis, to ascertain whether sufficient affordable and special needs housing is available or able to be provided; and

-- facilitate where appropriate conveyance of lands or units within housing developments to co-operative, private or non-profit housing corporations; - consider granting density bonuses prescribed in this Plan in appropriate locations where affordable and special needs housing would be provided where eligible under a Community Benefit Charge By-law. - support and participate in programs of higher levels of government such as, but not limited to any applicable Housing and Homelessness Plans; - support the development of not-for-profit housing by not-for-profit organizations; - consider reducing parking requirements for affordable housing developments; - consider the use of surplus lands owned by the municipality for affordable housing; - provide financial incentives through a CIP, or other programs; - monitor the housing market, including the rental housing supply and vacancy rates, on an ongoing basis, to ascertain whether sufficient affordable and special needs housing is available or able to be provided; - develop a City of Belleville Affordable Housing Strategy to further identify and support initiatives to increase the supply of housing that is affordable for low and moderate income households; the results of such studies when completed should be incorporated into this Plan through an Official Plan Amendment. - b) Housing for the elderly, supportive housing for people with special needs and long-term care homes shall be located, wherever possible, in proximity to transit routes, medical, social service and community facilities, open/green spaces, recreational facilities, and shopping areas.
+- develop a City of Belleville Affordable Housing Strategy to further identify and support initiatives to increase the supply of housing that is affordable for low and moderate income households; the results of such studies when completed should be incorporated into this Plan through an Official Plan Amendment. - b) Housing for the elderly, supportive housing for people with special needs and long-term care homes shall be located, wherever possible, in proximity to transit routes, medical, social service and community facilities, open/green spaces, recreational facilities, and shopping areas.